phaefelfinger/PiwigoDirectoryUploader/README.md

 Currently the following features are supported

 - Creating directory structure as album hierarchy in Piwigo
-- Check if an image needs to be uploaded (only md5sum version currently supported)
+- Check if an image needs to be uploaded (only md5sum variant currently supported)
 - Upload image and assign it to the album based on the directory structure

-Planned:

 - Upload updated images that changed locally
+- Local metadata storage using sqlite to make change detection easier
+- Rebuild the local metadata database without uploading any pictures.
+Though, The categories get created!

+There are some features planned but not ready yet:

+- Optimize performance on initial matadata build up.
+- Upload more than one file at a time
+- Fully support files within multiple albums
+- Specify more than one root path to gather images on the local system
 - Remove images no longer present (configurable)
-- Specify more than one root path to gather images on the local system
-- Local metadata storage (sqlite or similar) to make change detection easier

 ## Build and run the application